Inertial Hopf-cyclic homology: The Hopf-cyclic quantization

-The main aim of the present paper is to enhance this isomorphism to an isomorphism of cyclic objects providing invariants of the relative topology of a fibration (\emph{the topological side}) on one hand, and invariants of the action of symmetry (\emph{the dynamical side}) on the other.
+The main aim of the present paper is to use this map to cook up a morphism of cyclic objects providing invariants of the relative topology of a symmetry-invariant fibration, on the \emph{topological} side, and invariants of the action of symmetry, on the \emph{dynamical} side.